elysiajs/elysia-cookie/README.md

 # @elysiajs/cookie

-A plugin for [elysia](https://github.com/elysiajs/elysia) that add supports for reading, and setting cookie.
+Plugin for [elysia](https://github.com/elysiajs/elysia) that add supports for reading, and setting cookie.

 ## Installation
 ```bash